visit austria, visit austria, banner

 Sukhumvit is wild, over-the-top and quite fascinating, and the neighborhoods of Ekkamai and Thong Lo are definitely two overlooked gems where you probably won't bump into your neighbor.
 Because here is the most local that comes, and it certainly has its charm.

-If you want to experience a completely different part of the city is Khao San Road another classic, and here too there are hidden gems down towards the river.
+If you want to experience a completely different part of the city is Khao San Road another Bangkok classic, and here too there are hidden gems down towards the river.

 Good trip to Bangkok and safe journey to the always lovely Thailand.